AriFordsham/GHCWiki/explicit-call-stack/core-pass-implementation.md

 Type classes provide many interesting problems; some theoretical, some pragmatic

-- TODO I have a section outlining some approaches in a draft paper that will be
+- I have a section outlining some approaches in the paper

-linked from here..

 ### Source locations in `AbsBinds`